 For a thorough explanation of how plasticity physically happens in your brain, see blog: Masterpiece Or Mess.

 How Neuroplasticity Shows Up In Your Life

 Neuroplasticity makes your brain extremely resilient and is the process by which all permanent learning takes place in your brain, such as playing a musical instrument or mastering a different language.
-Neuroplasticity also enables people to recover from stroke, injury, and birth abnormalities, improve autism, ADD and ADHD, learning disabilities and other brain deficits, pull out of depression and addictions, and reverse obsessive compulsive patterns.
+Neuroplasticity also enables people to recover from stroke, injury, and birth abnormalities, improve symptoms of autism, ADD and ADHD, learning disabilities and other brain deficits, pull out of depression and addictions, and reverse obsessive-compulsive patterns.
 (Read more: You’re Not Stuck With The Brain You’re Born With)